-From here, go to Flash Player > Advanced > Delete All… Finally, check the box marked Delete All Site Data and Settings and select Delete Data.
+From there, go to Flash Player > Advanced > Delete All.
+Finally, check the box next to Delete All Site Data and Settings and select Delete Data.

 Disable third-party extensions

 In some cases, third-party plugins and Safari extensions can be the culprit when your browser continues to crash.
-In order to determine which particular extension(s) are to blame, you’ll need to turn all extensions off then turn them on one by one.
+To determine which particular extension(s) are to blame, you’ll need to turn all extensions off and then turn them on one by one.

 To turn extensions off, you’ll need to open Preferences: